 There is something stunning about the simplicity of such a peaceful town which has such a strong religious heritage.
 There is plenty of reasons why you should visit Assisi Italy!

-Here, you can feel the pride from the residents who live here.
+Here, you can feel the pride of the residents who live here.
 It radiates around you!
-In the smaller beautiful little details you find around corners; on the steps leading up to the doors and in the pot-plants scattered around the town.
+In the smaller beautiful little details, you find around corners; on the steps leading up to the doors, and in the pot plants scattered around the town.

-Do yourself a favour and make sure you go and explore those picturesque steep and narrow lanes.
+Do yourself a favor and make sure you go and explore those picturesque steep and narrow lanes.
 Make sure you turn that corner and find a new surprise, a new reason to pull out your camera.
-Try and see if you can count the churches located through-out this town.
-Enjoy the gorgeous fountains splashed around in the sunny piazza’s.
+Try and see if you can count the churches located throughout this town.
+Enjoy the gorgeous fountains splashed around in the sunny piazzas.
 See if you can figure out where most of the gorgeous cobble-stone lanes lead to?

 But there is so much more to love about Assisi besides the main Assisi attractions such as the glorious St Francis Cathedral.
-So many reason to fall in love over and over.
-Every corner will overwhelmed your senses with beauty.
+So many reasons to fall in love over and over.
+Every corner will overwhelm your senses with beauty.

 The beauty of the stunning view over the green valleys below: